w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 > <span lang="zh-Hans">雪, 刃, 直, 令, 垔</span> (Simplfied Chinese) [^4]

-This is a problem that affects other languages, besides Japanese and Chinese and includes more than just font selection: language metadata is also needed to support things like hyphenation, voice browser rendering, line breaking behaviour, spell checking, sorting  lists, or formatting values, and so on.
+This is a problem that affects other languages besides Japanese and Chinese and the functionality includes more than just font selection: language metadata is also needed to support things like hyphenation, voice browser rendering, line breaking behaviour, spell checking, sorting  lists, or formatting values, and so on.

 Because a lack of information about direction and language can cause problems for end users, we need to find solutions for the cases that fail.
 That's the aim of the work described here.

 ## What is your goal?

 Our goal is to allow natural language text data to be collected, serialized, stored, disseminated, processed, and ultimately displayed as expected across the Web platform.
-When data without language or direction metadata is inserted into an HTML page, if that text is labeled with the correct language tag and bidi isolated with the correct base direction, it will be displayed in the most appropriate manner.
-When the metadata is missing, the results can degrade (even to the point of illegibility).
+When data is inserted into an HTML page with the correct language and direction, it will be displayed in the most appropriate manner.
+When the metadata is missing, the results can degrade (even into illegibility).

 ## Why can't each specification define its own solution?